How to Keep Performances of the Same Piece from Getting Stale

 The creators of the popular metronome app Metronome+ are working on a bigger and better new app for musicians called Practice+.
 In addition to a metronome, it includes a tuner function, recording and sharing capabilities, and more.

 The app is still in private beta, but I have an invite to give away to one lucky reader.
 To enter the contest, leave a comment below with a technique or strategy you have used (or a relevant anecdote) to stay engaged and keep performances from getting stale in your own performing experience.

 The contest ends Wednesday at midnight, so share your strategy or anecdote today before you forget!

-.
+Update: Congratulations to contest winner David Vaughn, who will be getting first crack at the new app Practice+.
 Thank you all for your great ideas on how to stay engaged in performances!
 Your suggestions will be a great resource for folks searching for ways to keep things fresh!

 Performance psychologist and Juilliard alumnus & faculty member Noa Kageyama teaches musicians how to beat performance anxiety and play their best under pressure through live classes, coachings, and an online home-study course.
 Based in NYC, he is married to a terrific pianist, has two hilarious kids, and is a wee bit obsessed with technology and all things Apple.

 After Countless Hours of Practice, Why Are Performances Still so Hit or Miss?